About Dr. John C. Maerz

 The good stuff

-I am a husband to a potent woman, father to three wonderful sons, the oldest brother to four siblings, and the servant to three dogs.
-I spend as much time as I can outdoors, traveling, watching live music, cooking, drawing, and learning to play the guitar.
+I am a husband to a potent woman, father to three wonderful sons, the oldest brother to four siblings, and the servant to one dog.
+I spend as much time as I can outdoors (running, hiking, fly fishing), traveling, watching live music, cooking, drawing, and - sometimes - learning to play the guitar.

 I have four more bones than the average human.
 More detail than that costs.